open-meteo/open-meteo-website/README.md

 This repository contains the [open-meteo.com](https://open-meteo.com/) website.
 The weather API code can be found in [this](https://github.com/open-meteo/open-meteo) repository.

-The website is build using SvelteKit, Bootstrap and Highcharts.
+The website is build using SvelteKit, ~~Bootstrap~~ Shadcn and Highcharts.
 It can be run locally using `npm`, is entirely static and hosted on a CDN afterwards.

 ## Developing